Types

 Collection Types

-A collection type is a type that contains multiple values.
+A collection type is the type of an object that contains multiple values.

 The Compute Engine supports the following collection types: set